stashed/docs/docs/guides/latest/batch-backup/overview.md

 section_menu_id: guides
 ---

+{{< notice type="warning" message="Batch backup is an enterprise feature.
+You must install Stash Enterprise operator to use batch backup." >}}

 # Batch Backup and Restore Overview

 Sometimes, an application may consist of multiple co-related components.
 For example, to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for the database.
 Now, it is sensible to want to backup or restore both of the deployments using a single configuration as they are parts of the same application.